ashishkankal/ashishkankal/README.md

 ### Hi there 👋

-I m Ashish Kankal, currently pursuing Masters in Computer Science and Engineering at [Indian Institute of Science, Bangalore](https://www.iisc.ac.in/).
+I m Ashish Kankal, currently pursuing Masters in Computer Science and Engineering at [Indian Institute of Science, Bangalore (IISc)](https://www.iisc.ac.in/).

 ### About Me:

 - 🔭 I’m currently working on [Rust](https://www.rust-lang.org/) and [OpenGL](https://www.opengl.org/)
 - 🌱 I’m currently learning security vulnerabilites and graphics visualisation
 - ⚡ Fun fact: Any weired or unnormal behaviour is a new ~~bug~~ feature

 ### Current Coursework: